Forward trijet production in proton-nucleus collisions: gluon initiated channel: Conclusions and Outlook

-In this paper, we have calculated for the first time forward trijet production in proton-nucleus collisions in the gluon-initiated channel, using the CGC effective theory.
-Combined with the real NLO correction to the dijet cross section in the quark-initiated channel computed in~\cite{Iancu:2021rup}, this work thus completes the calculation of the full trijet cross section in pA collisions.
-The total amplitude receives contributions from both the fluctuation of a gluon into a $q\bar{q}g$ state and the fluctuation of a gluon into a three-gluon state $ggg$.
-Particular attention was devoted to exploiting the unitarity relation between amplitudes among each channel to express the results in the most compact form.
+In this paper, we calculated for the first time the analytical results for forward trijet production in proton-nucleus collisions in the gluon-initiated channel, using the CGC effective theory.
+Combined with the real NLO correction to the dijet cross section in the quark-initiated channel computed in~\cite{Iancu:2020mos}, this work thus completes the calculation of the full trijet cross section in pA collisions.
+The total amplitude receives contributions from both the splitting of a gluon into a $q\bar{q}g$ state and the splitting of a gluon into a three-gluon state $ggg$.
+Particular attention was devoted to exploiting the unitarity relations between the amplitudes contributing to each channel to express the results in the most compact form.

 The $g \to q\bar{q}g$ amplitudes can be organized into three distinct topologies, corresponding to gluon emission by the quark, the gluon, and the antiquark.
 Our results for the amplitudes associated with each topology are presented in Eqs.\,\eqref{quark parent qbarqg amplitude}, \eqref{gluon parent qbarqg amplitude}, and \eqref{antiquark parent qbarqg amplitude}.
 This organization makes manifest a clear relation between the amplitudes corresponding to gluon emission by a quark or an antiquark and the amplitudes appearing in DIS trijet production of a $q\bar{q}g$ final state in the photoproduction limit.
 In DIS, only two topologies contribute to the total amplitude, namely gluon emission by a quark or an antiquark.
 While these topologies involve diagrams similar to those appearing in pA collisions, the colorless nature of the incoming parton in DIS implies the absence of diagrams with initial-state interactions with the shockwave.
 This difference leads to a modification of the color operator of the resulting amplitudes.
 The amplitudes of the quark and antiquark topologies, given in Eqs.\,\eqref{quark parent qbarqg amplitude} and \eqref{antiquark parent qbarqg amplitude}, can be related to the corresponding DIS amplitudes by making the replacements $g \to -e e_f, \, C_{R3,ij}^{ab},\, C_{\overline{R3},ij}^{ab} \to [t^b]_{ij}$, and by removing the color matrix $t^a$ arising from the initial gluon splitting in the remaining color operators.